fromage-fraser/dd-gui/README.md

 The main MUD console and panel consoles use the profile's shared scrollbar
 style: narrow black tracks have restrained dark-red edges, while the moving thumb is rendered as a small red square joiner against the black track.
-The mapper's native room title uses an opaque black background with white text and no additional accent line, so the title takes as little vertical space as possible.
+The mapper's native room title uses a transparent background with white text and no additional accent line, so rooms at the top edge remain visible beneath it.

 The GUI refreshes these views from the latest GMCP snapshot after login and reconnect. `bootstrap()` is idempotent for the installed package version, so